 STUDENT GRIEVANCE, COMPLAINTS AND APPEALS POLICY

-This policy is informed by the requirements of SNR 15.1 The NVR registered training organisation collects, analyses, and acts on relevant data for continuous improvement of training and assessment.
+This policy is informed by the requirements of ASQA Standards for Registered Training Organisations 2015.
+Registered Training Organisation are required to collect, analyse, and act on relevant data for continuous improvement of training and assessment.

-SNR 16.7 The NVR registered training organisation provides appropriate mechanisms and services for learners to have complaints and appeals addressed efficiently and effectively.
+The Registered Training Organisation provides appropriate mechanisms and services for learners to have complaints and appeals addressed efficiently and effectively.

-SNR 17.2 The NVR registered training organisation uses a systematic and continuous improvement approach to the management of operations.
+The Registered Training Organisation uses a systematic and continuous improvement approach to the management of operations.

 Grievance – A grievance exists when a student is not satisfied with the products or services provided by iscd.